tommadness/KH2Randomizer/docs/seed-generator/textures/index.md

 **Presets** - Contains options for setting all colors to vanilla, all colors to random, as well as the ability to save and load presets similar to presets for seed settings.

-**Category** - Contains options to set colors for all models in the selected category to vanilla or random.
+**Category** - Contains options to set all colors for all models in the selected category to vanilla or random.

+**Model** - Contains options to set colors for all colorable areas of the selected model to vanilla or random.

 ### Area To Color